natgluons/natgluons/README.md

 <br> 📖 Currently pursuing an MSc in Applied Computational Science and Engineering at Imperial College London (Sep 2025 – Sep 2026).
 <br>💼 Open to internship opportunities (London, UK) for up to 20 hours/week.
 My student visa will be valid from late August 2025, so no sponsorship is required.
 I’m available to work remotely in the mornings and can come to the office in the afternoon or evening, as my classes end by 12 PM daily.

-Check out the web app portfolio I made: [natgluons.github.io/portfolio](https://natgluons.github.io/portfolio/)  ➜ 💡 Want something similar?
-You can buy a premade or custom web portfolio from me!
-Check the available templates & pricing: [Web Portfolio Template](https://github.com/natgluons/web-portfolio-templates)
+Check out the web app portfolio I made: [natgluons.github.io/portfolio](https://natgluons.github.io/portfolio/)

 Interested in a discussion?
 Let's connect on [LinkedIn](https://www.linkedin.com/in/kristynatasha/) or reach out to me via [WhatsApp (UK)](https://wa.me/447380981449)/[(Indonesia)](https://wa.me/6287886583513), [Instagram](https://www.instagram.com/natgluons), or [email](mailto:kristynatasha011@gmail.com)! 👋